 If cavities are found or your dentist feels that your oral hygiene needs to be improved, he will create a treatment plan outlining the work to be carried out and the costing; you will then need to make an appointment for the necessary treatment.

-Occasionally, patients are referred to other dentists who specialise in the relevant fields of dentistry.
+Occasionally, patients are referred to other dentists who specialize in the relevant fields of dentistry.